-It is going to get VERY cold during the next few days in Houston, and something we don't often have to think about here is, low humidity!
-Of course, outside may be plenty humid, but inside, when we turn on our heaters, the air dries out.
+It is going to get VERY cold during the next few days in Houston, and something we don't often have to think about here is low humidity!
+Of course, outside may be plenty humid but, when we turn on our heaters inside the air dries out.
 The "healthy" range for violin family instruments is considered 40-60% humidity.
-If your instrument, which is normally used to 50% humidity, quickly drops to 30%, that can cause the wood of your instrument to contract quickly - this leads to slipping pegs, open seams, and in some cases, cracks.
+If your instrument, which is normally used to 50% humidity, quickly drops to 30% it can cause the wood of your instrument to contract quickly; this leads to slipping pegs, open seams, and in some cases, cracks.

-So, it is important to help your instrument stay healthy by paying attention to the humidity level in the location where you keep your instrument.
-If you cannot keep your music room or house at a stable humidity level, ideally in the 40-60% range, then you will need to either buy a device, such as a Dampit or Stretto, use a humidifier in the room, or make a home made device, such as a damp sponge inside of a plastic bag with holes inside of your case (just be careful not to allow leaks inside of your case or instrument!!).
+It is important to help your instrument stay healthy by paying attention to the humidity level in your instrument's storage location.
+If you cannot keep your music room or house at a stable humidity level, ideally in the 40-60% range, then you will need to either buy a device, such as a Dampit or Stretto, use a humidifier in the room, or make a homemade device.
+Homemade device include set-ups such as a damp sponge inside of a plastic bag with holes inside of your case (just be careful not to allow leaks inside of your case or instrument!!).

 Cold weather doesn't need to be scary for instruments; you just need to plan ahead to prepare for your instrument's sake! :) Take care and stay warm!!